chandanhpcic/docs/source/manual/how-tos/installova.rst

 --------------------------

 The OVA template comes with two interfaces configured by default (you can add more later if needed).
-Always choose the right type of network before using OPNsense, the imported adapters might not be assigned to a type after import.
+Always choose the right type of network before using Reticen8, the imported adapters might not be assigned to a type after import.

 ..
 Note::